ankitakundra7/Database-Management/HW2/README.md

 - Create 2 rooms for each location (even though in reality there should be more)
 - Create 2 customers that have payments attached.
 The first customer should have your first and last name.
 Their email should be your uteid + “utexas.edu”. (e.g. abd123@utexas.edu).
 The rest of the data about you can be fake.
 Make up data for the 2nd customer.
 - For your customer account, create a single room reservation.
 For the 2nd, create two separate reservations that are on different dates.
-- NOTE: If you need to clarify any data requirements, ask on Slack.**